slobodator/thoughts/yoda-style/README.md

 That times the `C` code was much closer to the computer rather than programmers.
-So it made sense to write `if (1 == x)` because `if (x == 1)` and `if (x = 1)` were both valid statements from the compiler perspective but probably the last one shouldn’t be invoked always (but it was).
+So it made sense to write `if (1 == x)` because `if (x == 1)` and `if (x = 1)` were both valid statements from the compiler perspective but probably the last one shouldn't be invoked always (but it was).

 But there is 202x at the calendar, we use Java and IDEA with various analysers.